marceldobrica/commerce-demo/README.md

-# Urban Hipster - Commerce 2 & Drupal 8 Demo
+# Urban Hipster - Commerce 2 & Drupal 8 Demo - added .lando.yml and lando database in dumps

 This is a full __Commerce 2__ demo website built on __Drupal 8__.
 It has been built for 3 reasons: